matthewolckers/my_blog/_posts/2020-02-07-tips-on-applying-for-a-postdoc-in-economics.md

 tags: tips

 ---
 **Apply for 2+ year postdocs**

 One year postdocs are not going to benefit you or the people that hired you, unless you already have an assistant professorship position to go to after the postdoc.
 Make sure the postdoc is at least two years long.
-Otherise, as soon as you arrive, you will need to start looking for a new job.
+Otherwise, as soon as you arrive, you will need to start looking for a new job.

 So you know what's out there, there are three kinds of postdocs: